-- Financial proposals must be expressed in a lump-sum for the total duration of the contract, including all costs for the assignment e.g. (professional fees; economy class air ticket to Ghana; COVID-19 tests as prescribed by Ghanaian authorities).
-The financial proposal should not include the cost of DSA/perdiem (to be arranged by UNDP) and local transport (to be included in the national consultant's budget). - The lump sum is fixed regardless of changes in the cost components.
+- Financial proposals must be expressed in a lump-sum for the total duration of the contract, including professional fees and travel costs (e.g. car rental for field mission).
+The DSA/perdiem will be arranged by UNDP. - The lump sum is fixed regardless of changes in the cost components.